Established under state law, Chapter 421. Under 421, the Mayor nominates SHA’s board members, but SHA is not a city or county agency.

-Governed by seven board members: John Colón, Chairman, Michael Carlson, Vice Chair, Valerie Buchand (Resident Commissioner), Veavie DeLaughter, Duane Finger, David Morgan and Joseph Miller.
+Governed by seven board members: John Colón, Vice-Chair, Valerie Buchand (Resident Commissioner), Veavie DeLaughter, Duane Finger, Inez Hunter, David Morgan and Joseph Miller.

 Currently owns, manages and/or administers:

 15 homeless student rental assistance vouchers

 55 Tenant-based Rental Assistance Vouchers

 43 new, affordable workforce housing apartments currently under construction (NSP2)

 Full time staff of 34: all program staff have industry certifications.

 SHA was designated troubled by HUD and placed into administrative receivership (very rare) in April 2005.
 William Russell, who left his position as Deputy Assistant Secretary of HUD to turn the agency around, was hired as Executive Director in May 2005.

 SHA was turned back over to local governance in July 2008, marking one of the shortest and most effective HUD receiverships in history.